John Broster: Archaeological career

 During his undergraduate career, Broster attended several field projects in the Mixteca Alta in the State of Oaxaca, Mexico, which is a site dedicated to understanding Mixteca origins.
 The field seasons of 1966 and 1967 that John attended consisted of survey work, and he returned two years later in 1970 to participate in excavations.

 Later on, after completing his M.A. at New Mexico, Lewis Binford had arranged for Broster and other graduate students to attend a field season with Robert Whallon at a Mesolithic site in the Netherlands in 1973.

 In the summer of 1973, Broster took a job with his colleague; Dennis Stanford-who was then working at the Smithsonian Institution.
 Under Stanford, Broster was involved with the first field season at the Jones-Miller Bison Kill Site in northeast Colorado and participated in some of the first excavations at the site.

 After the Jones-Miller project ended in the summer of 1973, the newly established Tennessee Division of Archaeology, Department of Environment and Conservation hired Broster as the regional archaeologist for Western Tennessee.
-John worked for the Tennessee Division of Archaeology from 1973-1975.
+John worked for the Tennessee Division of Archaeology from 1973 to 1975.

 In 1975, Broster left the Tennessee Division of Archaeology and took a job as the project director at the Office of Contract Archaeology (OCA) at the University of New Mexico in 1976-1977.
 He oversaw numerous excavations and published in several journals at the school.

 In 1977, Broster left the OCA and was hired by the Bureau of Indian Affairs (BIA) Forestry Department as the field director in 1978.
 Broster was later promoted to the archaeological program director, where he oversaw a series of surveys on a multitude of Native American reservations.
 Some of these surveys included work at the, Jicarilla and Mescalero Apache reservations, and Acoma and Isleta Pueblo reservations.
 While working for the BIA, John Broster was awarded two consecutive Achievement Awards for his outstanding work as the archaeological program director in 1983 and 1984.
 Broster worked with the BIA until early 1984.

-In the latter half of 1984 until early 1985, Broster worked for and helped operate the Cultural Resources Management Company, “San Juan Basin Archeological Consultants”, with Stephen Lentz, Bradley Vierra and John Ackland.
+In the latter half of 1984 until early 1985, Broster worked for and helped operate the Cultural Resources Management Company, "San Juan Basin Archeological Consultants", with Stephen Lentz, Bradley Vierra and John Ackland.
 In 1985, Broster was re-hired by the Tennessee Division of Archaeology, where he remains to this day.